Rescaling Algorithms for Linear Conic Feasibility: Introduction

 Problems \eqref{eq:main problem} and \eqref{eq:main dual} have the following natural geometric interpretations.
 Let $a_1,\ldots,a_n$ denote the columns of the matrix $A$.
 A feasible solution to the \eqref{eq:main problem} means that $0$ is in the relative interior of the convex hull of the columns $a_i$, whereas a feasible solution to \eqref{eq:main dual} gives a hyperplane that strictly separates 0 from the convex hull.
 We measure the running time of algorithms for \eqref{eq:main problem} and \eqref{eq:main dual} in terms of Goffin's condition measure $\rho_A$, where $|\rho_A|$ is the distance of 0 from the relative boundary of the convex hull of the vectors $a_i/\|a_i\|$, $i\in[n]$.
 If $\rho_A<0$, then \eqref{eq:main problem} is feasible, if $\rho_A>0$, then \eqref{eq:main dual} is feasible.

 In case $\rho_A=0$, $0$ falls on the relative boundary of the convex hull of the $a_i$'s, and both problems \eqref{eq:main problem} and \eqref{eq:main dual} are infeasible.
 We extend our kernel and image algorithms to finding {\em maximum support nonnegative vectors} in $\ker(A)$ and in $\im(A^\T)$, respectively.
 Geometrically, these amount to identifying the face of the convex hull that contains $0$ in its relative interior.
 By strong duality, the two maximum supports are complementary to each other.
-Running times, in this setting, will be expressed in the bit-size model of computation, that is, in terms of the encoding size $L$ of an input matrix $A$ with integer components.

 The maximum support problems provides fine-grained structural information on LP, and are crucial for exact LP algorithms (see e.g. \cite{vavasis1995}).
 With either the maximum support kernel or maximum support image algorithm, one can solve a general LP feasibility problem of the form $Ax\le b$ via simple homogenization.
 While LP feasibility (and thus LP optimization) can also be reduced either to \eqref{eq:main problem} or to \eqref{eq:main dual} via standard perturbation methods (see for example~\cite{Schrijver}), this is not desirable for numerical stability.
 Furthermore, we recall that the reduction from LP optimization to feasibility creates degenerate (i.e.~non full-dimensional) systems by construction, and hence in this sense most ``interesting'' LP feasibility problems are degenerate.